Currently, these vehicles must meet the Euro IV standard for particulate matter (PM), whether used for commercial or for private purposes.

 Vehicles need to meet the Euro IV standard for PM.
 Vehicles registered as new on or after 1 October 2006 are assumed to meet these standards.

-The quickest way to check if your vehicle meets the standards is to enter your registration plate details into our vehicle checker or use our vehicle type tool.
+The quickest way to check if your vehicle meets the standards is to enter your number plate details into our vehicle checker or use our vehicle type tool.

 Your vehicle will meet the current emissions standards if: